Seedance 2.5

 • Developer: ByteDance Seed

-• Parameter count: not published by ByteDance.
+• Parameter count: not published by ByteDance, for either version.
 This page does not state one.

 • Input modalities: text, image, audio, video